 - It is a useful and silent communication tool.

 - It makes your brand identifiable and stands out to the customers.

 - Trademark allows better and effective utilization of the business over the media.

-- Over the period of time, the trademark gains value and trust of the customer that reciprocally increases the business, making business expansion easier.
+- Over the period, the trademark gains value and trust of the customer that reciprocally increases the business, making business expansion easier.

-- It creates positive interest in the people’s mind and influences the employment rates.
+- It creates a positive interest in the people’s mind and influences the employment rates.

 - They do not have an expiry date.

 - Comparatively, small charges of filing of the application and smaller renewal fee.

 - Allow you to file a lawsuit if someone infringes the mark.

 - Seizing of the counterfeit and infringing good sold under the trademark.